VAN WOESIK, Robert

 Ph.D.
 James Cook University, Australia 1993

-I have have worked on the coral reefs of the Pacific, Indian and Atlantic Oceans since 1982, and have written more than 100 scholarly research articles on coral reefs.
+I have worked on the coral reefs of the Pacific, Indian and Atlantic Oceans since 1982, and have written more than 130 scholarly research articles on coral reefs.
 My area of expertise is in the population and community ecology of scleractinian corals.
-For the last 7 years I have been the Environmental Editor of the international journal Coral Reefs.
+I was the Environmental Editor for the international journal Coral Reefs from 2006 to 2013 and have been Director of the Institute for Research on Global Climate Change since 2009.

 My research interests are broad but ultimately linked to the ecology of reef-building corals, including the effects of land-use change and global-climate change.
-Most recently, my students and I have been particularly interested in examining which processes capture population performance, and the degree to which these processes vary with habitat, region, and across time.
+Most recently, my students and I have been particularly interested in examining which processes capture population performance under climate change, and the degree to which these processes vary with habitat, region, and across time.
 As in the past, under certain circumstances adaptation is expected.
 But success will depend on a number of conditions, including the nature of the regional gene pool, the life-history characteristics of the organisms involved, the frequency and strength of the disturbances, and the local and regional oceanography.
-Essentially, we are striving to understand coral-reef systems to provide information that will give corals' their best chance of survival through this modern period of extensive human pressure.
+Essentially, we are striving to understand coral-reef systems and identify important processes to provide information that will give corals' their best chance of survival through this modern period of extensive human pressure.

 Muller E & R. van Woesik (2012) Caribbean coral diseases: primary transmission or secondary infection?
 Global Change Biology 18: 3529-3535